 Precision oncology using next-generation sequencing accelerates targeted therapy treatment selection and improves patient outcomes.
-NGS is involved throughout the development continuum for targeted treatments – from translational research to companion diagnostics testing.
+NGS is involved throughout the development continuum for targeted treatments – from translational research to companion

 At 4-months old, Maddie Pagel was diagnosed with choroid plexus carcinoma (CPC), a rare and aggressive pediatric brain cancer that had spread down her spine and into her spinal fluid.